Government AI Governance Consulting

 Risk-Based Actions

 Undertake risk-based use case-level actions using DTA's AI Impact Assessment Tool to assess risks against Australia's AI Ethics Principles.
+Low-risk cases require executive endorsement.
+Medium or high-risk cases proceed through detailed assessment sections covering fairness, transparency, and safety.

-Key deliverable: Completed impact assessments
+Key deliverable: Completed impact assessments for all AI use cases

 5